joseluistello/joseluistello/README.md

 <h2 align="center">
-  I'm a Talent Acquisition Specialist and Technical Mentor with a background in Data Analysis and Software Development.
+  I'm a Tech Recruiter, Mentor & Advisor with a background in Data Analysis and Software Development.
+Currently working in http://codersnow.ca and http://torre.co.
 </h2>

 <p align="center">